Hong Kong at the 2020 Summer Olympics: Swimming

-Women

 Table tennis

 Hong Kong entered six athletes into the table tennis competition at the Games, with an additional two alternate athletes for the team tournaments.
 The men's and women's teams secured one of nine available places, respectively, at the 2020 World Olympic Qualification Event in Gondomar, Portugal, permitting a maximum of two starters to compete in each of the men's and women's singles tournament.
 Moreover, an additional berth was awarded to the Hong Kong table tennis players competing in the inaugural mixed doubles by advancing to the semifinal stage of the 2019 ITTF World Tour Grand Finals in Zhengzhou, China.